SamWololo/Threatened-Species/README.md

 4/15/18 Weekly Update
 I tested the Rscript given in the website given in class.
 I installed the new packages and was able to load the libraries.
 Amniote data works and I was able to filter for a reptile order which I think would be interesting to investigate during this project: turtles of the order Testudines.
 Unfortunately, I have yet to recieve an API key from the IUCN.
 Unfortunately the taxize package does not work without the key, without which I cannot move forward.
 I'm stuck on where to go from here...
 I'm not sure if I can make any graphs or analyze any data with these errors...

+4/16/2018 update
+Used Susy's key.
+Downloaded the taxize package and loaded the library.
+Data is being retrieved from all the turtles.